Each Demo Night, we select a few students to showcase a variety of skills and projects that they’ve created throughout their time at HackerYou.

 For Project 6, students were put into groups and given a client brief to build from.
 This react application that pays tribute to magnetic poetry was built by Spencer Roberts, Ashley Hellyer, and Shai Kirmani.
 In this app, users provide a poem topic and with the help of the Datamuse API the app curates a varied list of words.
 A poem can then be created by dragging word magnets onto a virtual fridge.
 Each poem is also stored in firebase, and has it's own unique URL so that it can be shared.

 Like what you see above and interested in finding out more?
-You can view a full list of all 38 students and their portfolio's on our current students page, or you can find out more about our Web Development Immersive (Bootcamp) here.
+You can view a full list of all our current students, or you can find out more about our Web Development Immersive (Bootcamp) below.